 The accidental omission to give notice or the non-receipt of such a notice specified above to a Member entitled to be present and voting at a general meeting shall not in itself invalidate the proceedings at a general meeting.

-PROCEEDINGS AT GENERAL MEETINGS1
+PROCEEDINGS AT GENERAL MEETINGS

 .
-Conduct of the meeting
+Conduct of the meeting:

 No business shall be transacted at any general meeting unless: